 While similar, joins and relationships behave differently in Tableau, and are defined in different layers of the data model.
 You create relationships between logical tables at the top-level, logical layer of your data source.
 You create joins between physical tables in the physical layer of your data source.

 Joins merge data from two tables into a single table before your analysis begins.
 Merging the tables together can cause data to be duplicated or filtered from one or both tables; it can also cause NULL rows to be added to your data if you use a left, right, or full outer join.
-When doing analysis over joined data, you need to make sure that you correctly handle the effects of the join on your data.
+When analyzing joined data, you need to make sure that you correctly handle the effects of the join on your data.

 |Defined between logical tables in the Relationship canvas (logical layer)||Defined between physical tables in the Join/Union canvas (physical layer)|